 News & Events

-2nd Annual Aquatic Invasive Species Awareness Day: Sunday, August 3, 2014 BFS Faculty, staff, students and volunteers will spend the day surveying the Otsego Lake shoreline for exotic species.
-If you would like to get involved, call the BFS at 547-8778, or email Dr. Harman at email@example.com.
-This is only the second official AIS Awareness Day, but the BFS has long set aside the first Sunday in August as a day of community service focused on Otsego Lake.
-Historically, Otsego Lake Clean-Up Day was held the first Sunday in August as a BFS community service project.
-Lake-related debris and trash (broken dock parts, discarded tires, abandoned lawn chairs, etc.) were collected from landowners' docks and brought to Lake Front Park in Cooperstown.
+DATE CHANGE: 2nd Annual Aquatic Invasive Species Awareness Day: Friday, August 1, 2014 BFS Faculty, staff, students and volunteersspent the day surveying the Otsego Lake shoreline for exotic species.
+No new exotic species were observed!
+This was only the second official AIS Awareness Day, but the BFS has long set aside the first Sunday in August as a day of community service focused on Otsego Lake.
+Historically, Otsego Lake Clean-Up Day was held the first Sunday in August as a BFS service project where lake-related debris and trash (broken dock parts, discarded tires, abandoned lawn chairs, etc.) were collected from landowners' docks and brought to Lake Front Park in Cooperstown.
 The Village of Cooperstown handled disposal of the debris once it was on shore.
 In recent years the quantity of debris declined markedly and so the BFS has shifted their focus toward a thorough inspection of the shoreline for invasive species.

 Bioblitz!
 Wednesday, July 30, 2014 BFS Faculty, staff, and interns will survey the Otsego Land Trust's Compton Bridge Conservation Area to document the species present throughout the property.
 Event is open to the public, 10:00am to 2:00pm.
 Compton Bridge Conservation Area is near the confluence of Oaks Creek and the Susquehanna River on Route 11C (runs between Rtes 28 and 33), south of Cooperstown, NY.